QuintuplicateConfederation/Compendium-1/compendium.rst

   It's quite different - more extreme as in either really calming or really fast, and people like to encode stuff in them as well to say, evoke feelings.
 At least around Ghaki, not sure about the rest of LFE.

 Are there guitars in LFE?
-  LFE only has the really annoying ukeleles you hear in those dog treat ads when the dog finally gets the food that's "right for him".
+  LFE only has the really annoying ukuleles you hear in those dog treat ads when the dog finally gets the food that's "right for him".

 How does regaining previous live's memories work?
   Most people in LFE have past life memories.